 I have an Amazon Relational Database Service (Amazon RDS) DB instance that is in a public subnet.
 I want to move my DB instance from a public to a private subnet within the same VPC, and make my DB instance completely private.
 How can I do this?

-Amazon RDS does not provide an option to change the subnet group of your DB instance, with the same VPC.
-However, you can use the workaround method in this article to move your DB instance from a public subnet to a private subnet, and make your DB instance private.
+Amazon RDS doesn't provide an option to change the subnet group of your DB instance, within the same VPC.
+However, you can use the workaround method in this article to move your DB instance from a public subnet to a private subnet.
+Performing this action makes your DB instance private.

-- Avoids the need to create a new DB instance
+- You don't need to create a new DB instance

-- Minimizes the downtime involved in creating a new instance and diverting traffic.
-The only downtime you see is the failover time.
+- It minimizes the downtime involved in creating a new instance and diverting traffic.
+The only downtime that you see is the failover time.

-If your DB instance is already set to Single-AZ with the Public accessibility parameter set to No, you can skip this step and proceed to the next step to discover your IP address.
+If your DB instance is already set to Single-AZ with the Public accessibility parameter set to No, then skip this step.

-To modify your DB instance to disable Multi-AZ deployments, follow these steps:
+To modify your DB instance to turn off Multi-AZ deployments, follow these steps: